How to get a graduate job in science and research

 If you haven't got a scientific degree but want to work in the science industry, there are lots of non-technical roles on offer including:

-Smaller employers tend to only advertise specific positions as and when opportunities arise.
+Smaller employers tend to only advertise specific graduate jobs as and when opportunities arise.
 Rather than applying to a general scheme, such as research and development, you'll be applying for a specific role, such as laboratory technician.
-Applications can open at any time of the year and the recruitment process is usually simpler; you'll most likely submit a CV and covering letter and attend a face-to-face interview.
+Applications can open at any time of the year.

 Top skills to get a job in science